Andernach chess: Variations

-Predecessor of Andernach chess was Tibetan chess, in which the black units (called lamas) change colour and piece type when capturing white pieces of a different type.
+The precursor of Andernach chess was Tibetan chess, in which the black units (called lamas) change colour and piece type when capturing white pieces of a different type.
 As in Andernach chess, the king is not affected by capture.
 For example, if a black pawn on d7 captures a white queen on c6, it becomes a white queen and can be moved by White on the next move.
-This game is not related to Chandraki, a chess variant played in Tibet.
+This game is not related to Chandraki, a chess variant that may have been played in Tibet.

 A variant on Andernach chess is anti-Andernach, in which pieces except kings change colour after non-captures, but stay the same colour after a capture.
 There is also super-Andernach in which all pieces except kings change colour after every move, whether a capture or not.
 Super-Andernach was introduced by John Rice in The Problemist Supplement in March 2006.